A hierarchical field-level inference approach to reconstruction from sparse Lyman-$\alpha$ forest data

 { Imperial Centre for Inference and Cosmology, Imperial College London, Blackett Laboratory, Prince Consort Road, London SW7 2AZ, United Kingdom \and Laboratoire Lagrange, Universit\'{e} C\^{o}te d'Azur, Observatoire de la C\^{o}te d’Azur, CNRS, Blvd de l’Observatoire, CS 34229, 06304 Nice, France \and The Oskar Klein Centre, Department of Physics, Stockholm University, Albanova University Center, SE 106 91 Stockholm, Sweden \and CNRS \& Sorbonne Universit\'{e}, UMR7095, Institut d'Astrophysique de Paris, F-75014, Paris, France }

 \abstract {We address the problem of inferring the three-dimensional matter distribution from a sparse set of one-dimensional quasar absorption spectra of the Lyman-$\alpha$ forest.
 Using a Bayesian forward modelling approach, we focus on extending the dynamical model to a fully self-consistent hierarchical field-level prediction of redshift-space quasar absorption sightlines.
 Our field-level approach rests on a recently developed semiclassical analogue to Lagrangian perturbation theory (LPT), which improves over noise problems and interpolation requirements of LPT.
 It furthermore allows for a manifestly conservative mapping of the optical depth to redshift space.
-In addition, this new dynamical model naturally introduces a coarse-graining scale, which we exploit to accelerate the MCMC sampler using simulated annealing.
-By gradually reducing the effective temperature of the forward model, we can allow it to converge first on large spatial scales before the sampler becomes sensitive to the increasingly larger space of smaller scales.
-We demonstrate the advantages -- in terms of speed and noise properties -- of this field-level approach over using LPT as a forward model, and, using mock data, validate its performance to reconstruct three-dimensional primordial perturbations and matter distribution from sparse quasar sightlines.}
+In addition, this new dynamical model naturally introduces a coarse-graining scale, which we exploited to accelerate the Markov chain Monte-Carlo (MCMC) sampler using simulated annealing.
+By gradually reducing the effective temperature of the forward model, we were able to allow it to first converge on large spatial scales before the sampler became sensitive to the increasingly larger space of smaller scales.
+We demonstrate the advantages, in terms of speed and noise properties, of this field-level approach over using LPT as a forward model, and, using mock data, we validated its performance to reconstruct three-dimensional primordial perturbations and matter distribution from sparse quasar sightlines.}

 \keywords{methods: data analysis -- methods: statistical -- cosmology: observations -- large-scale structure of the Universe} \titlerunning{A hierarchical field-level inference approach to reconstruction from Ly-$\alpha$ forest data} \authorrunning{Porqueres et al.}